Caroline Erolin (Needham)

 Selected Recent Publications

-Caroline is actively involved in many community and educational outreach projects and was a member of the forensic anthology research group who were awarded the Brian Cox award for public engagement in 2010.
+Caroline is actively involved in many community and educational outreach projects and was a member of the human identification research group who were awarded the Stephan Fry Award for Public Engagement in 2012.

 - Lincoln Castle.
 Erolin, C., Aitken, A. Museum Exhibition at Lincoln Castle.
 From June 2015.
 Includes painted facial reconstruction and animation. http://www.bbc.co.uk/news/uk-england-lincolnshire-33003999

 - Beachy Head Lady.
 Wilkinson, C., Erolin, C. Museum Exhibition at Eastbourne Museum.
 From 1st February 2014.
 Includes painted facial reconstruction. http://www.bbc.co.uk/news/uk-england-sussex-25962183

 - The Real Face of Robert Burns Revealed.
 Wilkinson C., Rynn, C., Erolin C. STV documentary.
 Broadcast January 22nd 2013. http://app.dundee.ac.uk/pressreleases/2013/january13/robertburns.htm